-When your ask your students to listen actively without making notes, you encourage your students not to divide their attention between listening and making notes, and they learn to pick out the key points.
+When your ask your students to listen actively without making notes, you encourage your students not to divide their attention between listening and making notes.
+This way students learn to pick out the key points.
 However, students do need to know that they will be offered the time to do this after the explanation.

 Please consider the tools and materials mentioned here as suggestions.
 In many cases it’s possible to use alternative tools.
 Please turn to the Learning & Innovation team of your faculty (EUR or EMC) first to see which online and offline tools are available and how to apply them.